Aurora-MC/Drops/README.md

 # DisableDrops
 Simple pocketmine plugin to disable drops on death.
-### Update:
+### How To Use:
- - Making Commands to disable and enable it and an config
+Simply add the plugin to your server.
+Then open config and true or false.